Back to Blog

 The message: specify the roughest acceptable finish, not the smoothest achievable.

-Quick Reference: Finish by Application
+Finish Requirements by Application

 Non-Critical Surfaces: 125-250 µin (3.2-6.3 µm)